WCSCourses/ViralBioinfAsia2024/Modules/RefAlign/README.md

 ```

 Paired read files should always have the same number of lines/reads (the ordering of the reads in each file is also critical), so if your two paired files have a different number of reads, something has gone wrong (e.g. filtering/trimming went wrong and corrupted the output, or maybe files from different samples are being used).

+As we are using simulated reads they are very uniform (all the same length) and also very good quality.
+For this practical we are skipping read trimming and QC as the reads are such good quality and as read QC is covered in a separate practical.
+But, in normal circumstances you should always do QC on your reads!

 # 2: Read Alignment